Bobby & Sonny - the Osborne Brothers

 weekend, and for the first time I took my trailer.
 Both grandsons, Mikie

-and Johnny, came along, as well as Moses, a friend of Johnny, and
+and Johnny, came along, as well as Johnny's friend and hockey

 Tim’s parents, Marge & Rocky.
 This time I took off work so we